 By: Shelli Hale, CPO

-Overcoming socket discomfort with the Nuflex-SIV Above the Knee Socket.
+Overcoming socket discomfort with the Nuflex-SIV Above Knee Socket in Kansas City.

-There are many challenges to everyday life for amputees that many people wouldn’t understand. s for the above knee amputee, despite all the technology and advancements in prosthetic componentry (knees and feet), the most limiting factor for an above knee amputee is often socket comfort.
+There are many challenges to everyday life for amputees that many people wouldn’t understand.
+For an above the knee amputee, despite all the technology and advancements in prosthetic componentry (knees and feet), the most limiting factor for an above knee amputee is often socket comfort.

 The evolution of above the knee sockets & their discomfort

 As prosthetic technology rapidly advances, the last 4 decades have brought us many ideas and designs for ischial containment sockets.
 These designs have been very successful in providing the patient with improved socket stability and comfort.
 But, by containing the ischium, the socket must come up very high on the patient’s limb (above the hip joint).
 The problem with this has been complaints of sitting discomfort, weight of the socket and lack of range of motion of the hip joint.